All Episodes

 They are currently conducting a post-attack damage assessment.

-They're going to blame it on Iran.
+And they're going to blame it on Iran.

 Maybe it was Israel.

-Maybe Israel did it so that it would be blamed on Iran, and they can finally get us into a war with Iran, something Israel's been trying to do for years.
+Maybe Israel did it so that it would be blamed on Iran and they can finally get us into a war with Iran, something Israel's been trying to do for years.

-Wouldn't put it past Israel.
+wouldn't put it past Israel.

 So now we're fighting Israel's wars.